tehijoo/fp-ets-grafkom/README.md

-# 3d Environment Game
+# Zombie Invasion Game

-This is a React, R3F, Three js Environment Game, Where you can enjoy different Environment on web
+This is a React, R3F, Three js Zombie Invasion Game.